hdlugas/MZsearch/paper/paper.md

 library matching to identify chemical compounds from GC-MS data [@Jeong2023].

-In a GC-MS experiment, the resulting mass spectra typically have m/z values as integers.
-In contrast, LC-MS experiments produce mass spectra with high resolution m/z values, often with many decimal places.
+In many GC-MS experiments, the resulting mass spectra often have m/z values reported as integers due to the use of mass resolution instruments yielding nominal m/z values.
+In contrast, LC-MS frequently employs high-resolution mass spectrometers that provide m/z values with multiple decimal places.
 This necessitates several spectrum preprocessing steps unique to LC-MS data analysis, namely centroiding (i.e., merging peaks that are 'close' with respect to their m/z values) and matching (i.e., aligning the m/z values so that the query spectrum and reference spectrum have the same length).